gnolang/workshops/presentations/2024-03-23--seoul-go-to-gno--leon/README.md

 # Go to Gno Builder Challenge

-Welcome to the Go to Gno Builder Challenge.
-Check out the sections below to get started.
+Welcome to the **Go to Gno Builder Challenge**.
+The Challenge is to write the Memeland package from scratch.

+Check out the sections below
+to get started.

 ## Installation